The Power Conversion Middleware provides a solid solution to design power convertors easily.

 VCM

-Voltage control modulation mode - the simple PWM, where the pulse width is directly controlled by the 3P3Z regulator (in the Infineon Control Loop mode).
-Supports both high resolution and regular resolution TCPWM modes (configurable in the PCC tool)
+Voltage control modulation mode - the simple PWM, where the pulse width is directly controlled by the 3P3Z regulator (in Infineon Control Loop mode).
+Supports both high resolution and regular resolution TCPWM modes (configurable in the PCC)

 PCCM